zeromq/ingescape/doc/content/blog/your_first_agent.md

 gcc -o myFirstAgent main.o -L/usr/local/lib -lingescape
 {{< / highlight >}}

+You can also use an example [Qt project](/code/FirstAgent_Qt.zip) embedding ingeScape in a simple graphical Qt application with an empty UI.

 ### Compile on macOS (two methods)
-The first compilation method is the same as the one for Linux, exactly with the same assumptions for header and library location.
+The first compilation method is the same as the one for Linux, exactly with the same assumptions for headers and libraries location.

-The other method is the use of Apple Xcode with a dedicated project.
+Another method is the use of Apple Xcode with a dedicated project.
 To save your time, such a project, including the code, is available [here](/code/firstAgent.zip).

+You can also use an example [Qt project](/code/FirstAgent_Qt.zip) embedding ingeScape in a simple graphical Qt application with an empty UI.

 ### Compile on Microsoft Windows
-The easiest way to compile and run your first agent is to use the following projects:
+The easiest ways to compile and run your first agent are to use the following projects:

 - [Qt project](/code/FirstAgent_Qt.zip)
 - [Visual Studio 2015 project](/code/FirstAgent_VS.zip)

-For both projects, ingeScape dependencies have to be deployed next to the involved project file (.pro or .sln).
+For both projects, ingeScape and its dependencies have to be deployed next to the involved project file (.pro or .sln).